The Ultimate Napa Valley Travel Guide – 2024

 Farmstead– This farm-to-table restaurant in Rutherford is an amazing spot, and my go-to every time I’m in Napa.
 Think all-american food with a contemporary California twist.
 I always start with the grilled artichoke appetizer or the meatballs, and I recently had their barbecued ribs with mac and cheese (amaaaaazing).
 You can’t go wrong with anything on their menu.
 And save room for dessert here because it is delicious!
 Another one of my favorite things about this place- their outdoor bar area with fire pits at night.
 Not to mention wine on tap.
 Because, Napa.

-Fremont Diner– This is a great brunch or lunch spot in Sonoma, but expect a wait.
+Lou’s Luncheonette – This is a great brunch or lunch spot in Sonoma, but expect a wait.
 It is right by Domaine Carneros, so is a great spot to go eat before or after tasting there if you’re in this area.
 It’s also on the way from SF to Napa, making it the perfect pit-stop.
-I love the Fremont Diner on a nice day because they have a big outdoor area and the food is so, so good.
-The vibe is southern with mason jar milkshakes, pulled pork sandwiches, and their famous chicken & waffles… makes me feel like I’m right back at UNC getting brunch before a football game

 Mustard’s Grill – A greeaaat spot.
 This restaurant has been serving up American food to Napa locals and visitors alike for over 30 years.
 Many people’s favorite.